Normalizability analysis of the generalized quantum electrodynamics from the causal point of view: Introduction

+Hence, the main aim of the this paper is to illustrate how the causal method can be employed in order to study systematically the normalizability of a higher derivative field theory, in particular by discussing the subtle points involving other methods, so that this distributional analysis, in face of standard naive methods, could be generally applied to more phenomenologically field theories, with special interest in gravitational theories.
 The work is organized as follows.
 In Sec.~\ref{sec:2}, we briefly review the Bopp-Podolsky and Dirac fields, we also give some essentials properties of these fields necessary to develop the inductive method.
 In Sec.~\ref{sec:3}, we summarize the main points of the Epstein-Glaser method in order to establish the inductive method.
 In Sec.~\ref{sec:4}, we demonstrate the normalizability of the GQED$_{4}$ by determining the singular order of each term of the perturbative S-matrix series.
 In Sec.~\ref{sec:5}, we use the previous obtained results to show, from the causal point of view, the gauge invariance of the GQED$_{4}$ and also that the Ward-Takahashi-Fradkin identities are consistently satisfied order-by-order.
 Finally, our conclusions and remarks are given in Sec.~\ref{sec:6}.